 • Help to create new laws

-• Scrutinize and comment on what the government is doing
+• Scrutinise and comment on what the government is doing

 • Debate important national issues